Everything to Know About Total Shoulder Replacement: Surgery to Therapy and Recovery

 What to Expect During Total Shoulder Replacement Surgery

 When the day of your surgery arrives, questions like “how painful is total shoulder replacement surgery?” may be top of mind.
-In general, you may be fully sedated or a local anesthesia may be applied to the area so there is little-to-no pain involved.
+In general, you may be fully sedated or local anesthesia may be applied to the area so there is little-to-no pain involved.
 If you want to know what to expect, look into this article about a total hip replacement surgery.
 Though the procedure is different, many of the recommendations and recovery tips are similar.

-During surgery, essentially the ball of the humerus bone, your upper arm bone, is replaced with a metal ball.
+During surgery, essentially a metal ball replaces the ball of the humerus bone, your upper arm bone.
 This area and the socket also receive a plastic covering, acting as protection like cartilage tissue.
 The time it takes to complete total shoulder replacement surgery is often around 3 hours.

 Will I Stay in the Hospital After Surgery?

 Most patients are able to go home the day after surgery.
 Rarely is inpatient shoulder replacement rehab necessary.
-Instead, patients can expect to receive a set list of exercises and are discharged.
+Instead, patients receive a specific list of exercises and are discharged.

 Common Exercises for After Your Total Shoulder Replacement

 You’ll be given simple exercises to start with total shoulder replacement rehab and recovery, including active range of motion exercises and strengthening exercises.
 It is also recommended to continue post-surgery total shoulder replacement rehabilitation with a physical therapist near you.
 Physical therapy isn’t always something people consider as a part of their recovery plan, but it helps in a lot of situations.
 Examples of this are breast surgery, hand surgery, and foot surgery.